-Consistent with other provisions in the Code, we believe Treasury and the Service should confirm that a partnership will be deemed to have made a valid election under section 6226 if it makes good faith efforts to provide adjusted tax statements to all of its partners (along with providing adjusted tax information to the Service).
-Partnerships are likely to encounter situations such as when a partner that is an entity no longer exists or when the partnership does not have current contact information for a former partner.
+Consistent with other provisions in the Code, we believe Treasury and the Service should confirm that a partnership will be deemed to have made a valid election under Section 6226 if it makes good faith efforts to provide adjusted tax statements to all of its partners (along with providing adjusted tax information to the Service).
+Partnerships are likely to encounter situations when a partner that is an entity no longer exists or when the partnership does not have current contact information for a former partner.
 We believe that once a partnership has sent out adjusted tax information to partners and to the Service, it has fulfilled its obligations under the statute.
-In order to minimize the risk that a former partner cannot be located, we believe that it would be reasonable to require as a condition of making a section 6226 election that a partnership make a good faith effort to maintain contact information for former partners until the closing of the statute of limitations for the latest year in which such person was a partner.
+Imposing obligations on the partnership beyond the reporting requirements of Section 6226 would be inconsistent with the language and intent of that Section and would undermine Section 6226 as an alternative to Section 6225.
+In that regard, we support the approach taken in §301.6226-1 of the Proposed Rules, that a partnership which makes a valid election under Section 6226 is not liable for the imputed underpayment.